knishant362/knishant362/README.md

 <br/>
 <br/>

-- 🌱 I’m a CSE Student.
+- 🌱 I’m a Android Developer.
-- 📫 I'm currently working on Android Projects
+- 📫 I'm currently working on VPN and Media Customization apps
 - 💬 Ask me about Android Development or any tech related stuff.
 - 📫 How to reach me: [Twitter - @knishant362](https://twitter.com/knishant362)
 - 😄 Pronouns: He/His